PrometheanDissident/prometheandissident.github.io/pages/economics.md

 - Developing countries that score better in protecting economic rights tend to grow faster, score higher in human development, and economic rights are associated with democratic government and higher levels of average national income<ref>https://link.springer.com/article/10.1007/BF02687323</ref>.
 - Privately owned firms are more efficient and more profitable than otherwise comparable state-owned firms<ref>https://www.aeaweb.org/articles?id=10.1257/jel.39.2.321</ref>.
 - Market economies tend to have more productive efficiency compared to state socialist economies<ref>https://www.researchgate.net/publication/256353073_Productive_efficiency_under_capitalism_and_state_socialism</ref>.
+- Xiaogang farmers, who agreed in 1978 to have personal property and no longer have collectivization, immediately had a massive increase in their agricultural productivity.
+This was used as a model for the rest of the Chinese economy to move to a market system<ref>https://www.npr.org/sections/money/2012/01/20/145360447/the-secret-document-that-transformed-china</ref>.

+### The Question of Worker Cooperatives

+## <span style="background-color:orange">Socialism</span>

+### <span style="background-color:yellow">Efficiency</span>

 Specific cases:

 - The Soviet Union initially had high economic growth due to the fact that as a developing economy it could adopt western technology while forcibly mobilizing resources to use such technology.
 Once the country began to catch up with the west, it could no longer do this and its productivity diminished.
 Various piecemeal reforms it attempted undermined its institutions and failed to improve the situation<ref>https://www.investopedia.com/articles/investing/021716/why-ussr-collapsed-economically.asp#citation-2</ref>.
-- Xiaogang farmers, who agreed in 1978 to have personal property and no longer have collectivization, immediately had a massive increase in their agricultural productivity.
-This was used as a model for the rest of the Chinese economy to move to a market system<ref>https://www.npr.org/sections/money/2012/01/20/145360447/the-secret-document-that-transformed-china</ref>.

 - Delayed economic reform in India because of its prolonged experiment with socialism led to over ten million "missing children", amongst other negative effects on quality of life<ref>https://www.cato.org/sites/cato.org/files/pubs/pdf/dbp4.pdf#page=7</ref>.

 ### <span style="background-color:yellow">Quality of Life</span>